Avi Vantage Interaction with vCenter

 - Hosts: Used to execute the placement algorithms for creating SE VMs.

 - Clusters: Used to constrain the set of ESX hosts to be considered while creating the SE VMs.

 - Virtual Machines: All the virtual machines in the datacenter are discovered.
 This is to retrieve the IP subnet for each network.
 Discovered virtual machines also aid in the pool server selection.

 - Datastores: The user can select which datastore to use for SE VM creation (only shared datastores are considered).

 The Avi Controller interacts with vCenter’s OVF Manager to spawn an SE VM.
-The Controller needs the following access while in write access mode.
+The Controller needs the following access: